The Art of Video Games

-The Art of Video Games was an exhibition by the Smithsonian American Art Museum which was on display from March 16, 2012 through September 30, 2012.
+The Art of Video Games was an exhibition by the Smithsonian American Art Museum which was on display from March 16 to September 30, 2012.
 The exhibition was designed to highlight the evolution of art within the video game medium over its forty-year history.
 Following its time at the Smithsonian American Art Museum, the exhibition toured to 10 additional venues in the United States.
 Chris Melissinos, founder of Past Pixels and collector of video games and gaming systems, was the curator of the exhibition.

 Purpose

 The Art of Video Games was one of the first exhibitions to explore the forty-year evolution of video games as an artistic medium, with a focus on striking visual effects and the creative use of new technologies.
 It featured some of the most influential artists and designers during five eras of game technology, from early pioneers to contemporary designers (see grid below).
 The exhibition focused on the interplay of graphics, technology and storytelling through some of the best games for twenty gaming systems ranging from the Atari VCS to the PlayStation 3.

 Smithsonian previously had coin-op arcade games on display in the mid-1980s, including the arcade video games Pong, Pac-Man and Dragon's Lair.